-Among all the scientists in the world, Albert Einstein is well known among the kids as one of the genius person the world has ever seen.
-Here we have the best Albert Einstein Biography For Kids with complete collection of Albert Einstein Facts For Kids that will help kids in learning all about Albert Einstein.
-You are going to learn who he is, his full name, when & where he was born, his childhood, nationality, where he lived, where he is actually from, why he is famous, his significance, contribution to science, physics and maths, his education, life history, inventions, discoveries, accomplishments, patents, work places, atomic theory, noble prize, complete family information, personal life, death, books, timeline, quotations and many other interesting facts about Albert Einstein.
+Among all the scientists in the world, Albert Einstein is well known among the kids as one of the most genius people the world has ever seen.
+Here we have the best Albert Einstein Biography For Kids with a complete collection of Albert Einstein Facts For Kids that will help kids in learning all about Albert Einstein.
+You are going to learn who he is, his full name, when & where he was born, his childhood, nationality, where he lived, where he is actually from, why he is famous, his significance, contribution to science, physics, and maths, his education, life history, inventions, discoveries, accomplishments, patents, workplaces, atomic theory, noble prize, complete family information, personal life, death, books, timeline, quotations and many other interesting facts about Albert Einstein.

 Albert Einstein Facts For Kids

 1. Who Is Albert Einstein

 - Albert Einstein was a theoretical physicist and mathematician.

 - He is credited for the development of one of the two pillars of modern physics.

 - Generally, he is famous in the public for his well-known formula of mass-energy equivalence (E = mc2), which has been called “the world’s most famous equation”.

 - He also discovered the theory of relativity and the law of the photoelectric effect.

 - For his works and discoveries, he got the 1921 Nobel Prize in Physics.